Noorunnsa/Flask-App/terraform/README.md

 **S3 Backend Configuration**

-Create an S3 bucket named "flaskapp_statefiles" in the AWS account to store Terraform state files.
+Create an S3 bucket named "flaskapp-statefiles" in the AWS account to store Terraform state files.

 Enable versioning on the bucket to maintain the history of state files.